aws-observability/terraform-aws-observability-accelerator/examples/eks-cross-account-with-central-amp/README.md

 #### 1. Cross Account IAM access

-In order to create/modify resources across multiple AWS accounts, this terraform example implements the cross-account IAM role assumption.
+In order to create/modify resources across multiple AWS accounts, this Terraform example implements the cross-account IAM role assumption.
 You will need separate IAM roles in all 3 AWS accounts, and each of these IAM roles should have the below specified trust-relationship so that your local AWS user/role will be able to assume them during the terraform execution.

 ```
 {